John Little (department store): History

-Closure of stores
+By 2003, John Little had eight stores at Plaza Singapura, Specialists' Shopping Centre, Northpoint, White Sands, Causeway Point, Jurong Point, Compass Point and Parkway Parade.

+In April 2008, the Al-Futtaim Group bought 88% of the shares of Robinsons & Co. at S$7.20 per share.

+Its main store moved from Raffles Place to several locations before moving into Specialists' Shopping Centre until its closure in July 2007.

-In 2015, Al-Futtaim, the owner of Robinsons, announced that JL's Marina Square & Tiong Bahru Plaza store will be closed due to lack of businesses and renovation.
-The Marina Square store closed on 26 April, while Tiong Bahru Plaza also closed in August 2015.
+In 2015, Al-Futtaim announced that JL's Marina Square and Tiong Bahru Plaza store will be closed due to lack of businesses and renovation.
+The Marina Square store closed on 26 April, while Tiong Bahru Plaza store closed in August 2015.
 John Little will also close Jurong Point outlet in August 2016 for the transfer to BHG.
 By the end of 2016, its last store in Plaza Singapura will also be closed.

 The chain's last store in Plaza Singapura was closed in the end of 2016.